 If you are not already aware, Erb’s palsy may be the result of one or more medical errors committed before, during, or just after you delivered your child.
 A doctor, nurse, or other medical professional and the institution where they work could be responsible to you and your child for any losses sustained as the result of the brachial plexus injury.

-If your child has been diagnosed with Erb’s palsy or another form of nerve injury, call our team at the Birth Injury Lawyers Group today at (800) 222-9529 to discuss your case and find out how a Greeley Erb’s palsy lawyer can help.
+If your child has been diagnosed with Erb’s palsy or another form of nerve injury, call our team at the Birth Injury Lawyers Group today at (800) 222-9529 to discuss your case and find out how a Colorado Erb’s palsy lawyer can help.

 The Cause and Effect of Erb’s Palsy